Onion Creek Rock Climbing

 The Onion Creek Road is in between the turnoff to Castle Valley and the Fisher Towers on River Road(SH 128).
 The turnoff is about 22 miles northeast of Moab.
 There is great free camping along Onion Creek Road on designated BLM sites.
 The Hindu, Mongoose, and Sari will be obvious on the right side of the road after many creek crossings, and the slot canyon leading to the Mystery Towers is not far past this point.
 The road is rough but passable for passenger cars most of the time-if the road is wet or icy 4WD is a good idea.

-Mountain Project's determination of some of the classic, most popular, highest rated routes for Onion Creek:
+Mountain Project's determination of the classic, most popular, highest rated climbing routes for Onion Creek:

 Featured Route For Onion Creek